- Find Help

 Regardless of the reason that a man enters the program, the work we do and the skills we learn are all the same.

 Meetings take place on Monday and Wednesday evenings.
 For veterans enrolled in the Veteran’s Affairs healthcare system, the program is also offered at the VA hospital on Tuesday afternoons and Thursday evenings.
-For the foreseeable future, these groups are taking place virtually via Zoom.
+These groups take place in-person.

 Information meetings are held on the second Friday of every month from 10 AM to 12 PM.
 Attending an information meeting is the first step to getting enrolled in one of our weekly classes.